-Hi.
-I’m Mark Forrester, an English born South African.
+Hi, I’m Mark Forrester.
+An English born South African.
 An entrepreneurially minded designer.
+A blogger since 2005.
 A husband and a dad.

-- 2004-2005 – After graduating from university I started my first business, with 2 fellow graduates.
+- 2004-2005 ~ After graduating from university I founded my first business, with two fellow graduates.
 Gravit8 – an I.T business solutions company.
-The company is still going strong.
+Whilst we focussed on networking solutions I explored our web design arm of the business.
+Gravit8 is still going strong today.

-- 2008 – I helped my wife launch African Cartel.
+- 2008 ~ I helped my wife launch African Cartel.
 Helping traffic light artists sell their work online.
-Our short film appeared on CNN.
+Our short film featured on CNN.

 Winning others over

 I was experimenting with a blogging platform called WordPress.
-This site was my testing grounds and creative outlet.
+This blog was my testing grounds and creative outlet.

-In late 2007, I connected with 2 like-minded strangers – via their WordPress sites.
-We were in opposite corners of the world, but shared a common goal – to turn our billable hours into off the shelf products.
-Commoditising our services and growing more passive income streams.
+In late 2007, I connected with two like-minded strangers.
+We were in opposite corners of the world, but shared a common vision – to turn our billable hours into off-the-shelf WordPress products.
+Commoditising our web design services and growing a more diversified and sustainable income stream.

-A few years later, after listening to our customers needs, we started developing plugins – and it changed everything.
-We launched WooCommerce – which soon became the most popular eCommerce platform for WordPress.
+In 2011, we launched WooCommerce – which soon became the most popular eCommerce platform for WordPress.
+It changed everything.

 Fast forward some explosive growth, accompanied by some fantastic highs and hard learnings, WooThemes was acquired by Automattic.